 In the course of evaluating the Boston programs, Dr. Hall identified that something unique about the particular program at the Dearborn School, the L.I.V.E Brothers Group, was contributing to the successful participation of the boys there.
 She proposed a qualitative study of what makes this program work so effectively, looking at the particular qualities of the two leaders of the group, the framework in which it is conducted, and the curriculum used.

-Development of programs addressing male violence is a Foundation goal.
+Development of programs addressing male violence is a Fund goal.
 In Anne’s Spirit made a grant to Dr. Hall and NIOST to support an ethnographic study of the L.I.V.E.
 Brothers Group.
 Study results will facilitate replication in other schools.

 Lowell Early Awareness Program Scholarship